I was talking breaches last week when a very high-up joined the conversation in mid-stream.

 If that initial effort fails, the attacker will probably follow up by sending an Adobe Acrobat PDF to certain individuals inside the company, again, attached to something that looks official and credible.
 The document contains malware using an exploit in Acrobat Reader.
 The victim opens the attachment, Acrobat Reader opens, then Acrobat crashes and the attacker gains access to the victim’s computer.

 What about antivirus software?
 It blocks attacks like this about 20% of the time.
 If you get tired of people like me hounding you to update Adobe Reader, this is why.
 Being a version behind on Reader is deadly–given a choice between deploying Adobe updates or Microsoft updates any given month, I’d place a higher degree of importance on the Adobe updates.
+It’s not usually the zero-day attacks that get you, it’s an attack on common software.

 Once the attacker is on the network, it’s a matter of getting some tools in place.
 The attacker could install a keylogger in hopes of recording some administrator credentials.
 Another option is to use a tool like mimikatz to locate credentials stored in the system’s memory.
 Once the attacker has some administrative credentials, it’s just a matter of finding an interesting server–but if you’re sitting on an administrator’s workstation, you can probably find interesting servers just by watching what the administrator connects to.
 And at that point, the ballgame isn’t totally over, but the attacker definitely has an advantage.